 Marker stated that he was aware that burying someone in the hills was against the law and that he thought about notifying the sheriff’s office, but did not do so.

 Instead, Marker said he placed a denim jacket on his mother’s body and wrapped her in bedding before placing her on a green Gatorade sign and dragging her down to the basement of the home, the report states.
-He then placed Bowman in an unused coal storage room, covered her with coal and then boarded the room back up.
+He then placed Bowman in an unused coal storage room, covered her with coal and boarded the room back up.

 Following the interview, investigators went to the home and pried off the wood planks that were covering the doorway so they could gain access to the room, according to the charging documents.
 They then began digging in the coal, finding a black tarp that appeared to be covering a body with Carpet Fresh rug and room deodorizer powder sprinkled over the tarp.